JGCRI/gcam-doc/fusion.md

 ### decltype(..)

-Similiar to the `auto` declaration the `decltype` allows the coder to be lazy about declaring the type of some variable.
-This declaration allows you to copy the type of some other variable.
-Although the true usefulness of this language tool is you can then use it to derive further types:
+The `decltype` declaraiton allows you to copy the type of some other variable.
+This is useful for deriving other types.
+For example, this declaration gives the const iterator associated with a container.
+It isn't necessary to specify, or even know, the exact type of the container:

-`typename decltype( mSomeVector )::const_iterator`
+`typename decltype( mSomeContainer )::const_iterator`

 ### Using decltype in the return

 For the same reason it is useful to take advantage of `decltype` you may want to take advantage in declaring a function return type based off of the argument passed in.
 To do this you need to use some slightly alternative syntax:

 ```cpp